Jon Kent (DC Comics)

 Jon Kent is a fictional character appearing in American comic books published by DC Comics.
-Created by Dan Jurgens, the son of Superman/Clark Kent and Lois Lane, he first appeared in Convergence: Superman #2 (July 2015).
-Jon is the newest character in the DC Universe to assume the superhero persona of Superboy.
-As Superboy and Robin, Jon and Damian Wayne appeared in several Super Sons comic book series featuring their shared adventures.
-Jon later takes on the Superman mantle and stars in the comic series Superman: Son of Kal-El.
-The character was revealed to be bisexual in 2021 by DC Comics.
+He is the son of the superhero Superman and Daily Planet reporter Lois Lane.
+Created by Dan Jurgens, the character first appeared in Convergence: Superman #2 (July 2015).
+Jon is the newest character in the DC Universe who assumes the superhero persona of Superboy and later takes on the mantle of Superman.

-Jordan Elsass played the character in the CW television series Superman & Lois for the first two seasons, with Michael Bishop as Jon from season three.
-Alex Garfin portrays Jon's twin brother Jordan in the series.
-Jack Dylan Grazer voiced the character in Warner Bros. animated film Batman and Superman: Battle of the Super Sons (2022).
+The character has appeared in other media, including the TV series Superman & Lois, the animated film Batman and Superman: Battle of the Super Sons, and video games.

 Publication history

 The character was created by writer/artist Dan Jurgens and first appeared in DC's "Convergence" event in the miniseries Convergence: Superman #2 (July 2015).
 Half Kryptonian and half-human, Jon is the biological son of post-Crisis Superman/Clark Kent and Lois Lane and the couple's child in DC Comics canon.
 His parents named him in honor of his grandfathers, Jonathan Kent and Samuel Lane.
 On the character, Dan Jurgens said: "The way I describe him is that he looks like Clark but has Lois' spitfire attitude and inquisitiveness."
-Jurgens also explains: "Lots of people might expect Jon to be something like his dad’s younger self, but it would be a bit of a mistake.
+Jurgens also explains: "Lots of people might expect Jon to be something like his dad's younger self, but it would be a bit of a mistake.
 His parents are not Jonathan and Martha Kent.
-It’s Lois and Clark.
-They’re different people with different ways of parenting."
+It's Lois and Clark.
+They're different people with different ways of parenting."

 Following "Convergence", he appeared in the eight-issue comic book series Superman: Lois and Clark as a child who begins to develop superpowers of his own.
 In the DC Rebirth (a continuity established by DC's company-wide relaunch of its comics books in 2016), Jon appears with his parents in Action Comics and Superman when his father becomes the new Superman in DC Comics.
 Jon's origins are retconned in the story arc "Superman Reborn".
-In the four-part story, two different versions of Superman and Lois Lane (the New 52 and Post-Crisis) are merged into one complete version, creating a new DC Universe and a new origin story for Jon.
+In the four-part story, two different versions of Superman and Lois Lane (the New 52 and post-Crisis) are merged into one complete version, creating a new DC Universe and a new origin story for Jon.